Cubic surfaces failing the integral Hasse principle: Integral Brauer--Manin obstruction

-Questions about local-global principles are non-trivial only for varieties with a non-empty adelic space.
-We discuss the amount of everywhere locally soluble surfaces in the family \eqref{eqn:U-main} in the next remark.
-For this purpose, with notation as in the introduction, for any real $B \ge 1$ let
+\begin{remark} Questions about local-global principles are non-trivial only for varieties with a non-empty adelic space.
+For completeness, we briefly discuss the amount of everywhere locally soluble surfaces in the three counting problems set-up in the introduction here.
+This analysis is not needed in the remaining of the paper.
+With notation as in the introduction, for any real $B \ge 1$ let